szabgab/slides/github-pages/github-pages.md

 * For user szabgab it is [szabgab.github.io](https://szabgab.github.io/).
 * For GitHub Organizations it is exactly the same process.

+## HTML - view source
+{id: html-view-source}

+* Look at the source of the page.
+That's HTML.
+We don't want to write that.

 ## GitHub page with Jekyll
 {id: github-page-with-jekyll}

 * [Jekyll](https://jekyllrb.com/) a static site generator

 ## Makrdown
 {id: markdown-links}